 Also, the study found that more than half (52%) of emotional conversation is focused on love.
 That’s because grads are talking about their love of moving to a big city, finding a great career opportunity, and improving their financial situation.

-Further Evidence that Life Event Targeting Can Land You Sales
+Further Evidence that Google Life Events Targeting Can Land You Sales

-There’s more evidence that life event targeting can land you additional sales.
+There’s more evidence that it can land you additional sales.

-According to Sonus, life event targeting has produced the following results:
+According to Sonus, its’ targeting has produced the following results:

 - 35% increase in purchase intent